 Physical, emotional and spiritual wellbeing.
 Is it possible to master your own wellness to successfully incorporate these three components?
 It sure is.
 And no you don’t need to become a full time vegan yoga master and move to Bali.

 Physical wellbeing is taking care of our bodies through good nutrition and physical activity.
 Both are critical to keep your body balanced.
 Good nutrition and eating a well-balanced diet will ensure your body has all the nutrients and vitamins it needs to prevent illness.
 Being physically active is just as important and will ensure you have strong bones and muscles, reduce your chance of disease and will provide you with increased energy.

 Many surveys measuring ‘happiness’ in people conclude that those with healthy social connections, a sense of purpose and interactions with ‘like-minded’ groups are the happiest.
 When we have emotional wellbeing we manage our thoughts, feelings and behaviour positively.
-Our emotional wellbeing can be affected by poor nutrition and lack of exercise, hence the overlap with our physical and spiritual wellbeing.
+As a Naturopath in Melbourne, I am frequently reminded that our emotional wellbeing can be affected by poor nutrition, lack of exercise and lack of balance.

-Spiritual wellbeing means different things to many people.
-It’s not about religion or religious beliefs, it’s more about finding inner balance and harmony with the outside world.
+The meaning of spiritual wellbeing often differs between people.
+It’s not necessarily about religion or religious beliefs; it’s more about finding inner balance and harmony with the outside world.
 It enables you to be mindful and provides you with meaning and purpose in your life experiences.
 Practicing spiritual wellbeing will help you build positive inner thoughts and resources.

 6 Tips to Achieve Natural Wellness

 1. Eat Healthy Foods

-Slowly remove sugar, caffeine and saturated fat from your diet.
+Slowly remove sugar, caffeine and saturated fats from your diet.
 Replace these with natural, organic fresh fruit and vegetables, nuts, seeds and legumes to boost your energy levels.
 Incorporate good quality lean protein into the mix and you will have all the nutrients and minerals your body needs to function at its best.
+Supplements and vitamins can really help boost your wellness – especially if implemented thoughtfully.

 2. Move Your Body